pritamvarpe/Rest_Api_Client/README.md

 For developing the Java project FileOperationsDemo, I used the following tools and technologies:

 1] IntelliJ IDEA

-The main Integrated Development Environment (IDE) used to write, debug, and run the Java program.
+The primary Integrated Development Environment (IDE) used to write, debug, and run the weather application.

-It provided features like syntax highlighting, intelligent code completion, and error detection, which made development smoother.
+It provided features like syntax highlighting, smart code completion, and integrated terminal, which simplified the process of testing HTTP requests and handling JSON responses.

-The inbuilt terminal and project structure management helped in organizing source files properly.

 2] Java Development Kit (JDK)

-The JDK was essential for compiling and running the Java program.
+The JDK was essential for compiling and running the program.

-It provided the core Java libraries (like java.io and java.nio.file) that were used to perform file handling operations such as creating, reading, writing, and modifying text files.
+It included the java.net.http.HttpClient package, which was used to make HTTP GET requests to the OpenWeatherMap API, and the core Java libraries needed for networking and exception handling.

 3] Java Runtime Environment (JRE)

-The JRE executed the compiled bytecode of the program.
+The JRE executed the compiled bytecode of the program and ensured smooth client-server communication with the REST API.

-It ensured that the FileOperationsDemo application ran smoothly on the system.
+It allowed the WeatherApp to fetch and display real-time weather data dynamically.

-Git and GitHub
+4] Git and GitHub

-Git was used for version control, allowing me to track changes in the project and maintain clean code history.
+Git was used for version control, making it easy to track incremental changes in the code and maintain a clean history.

-GitHub was used to host the project repository, making it accessible for collaboration, backup, and showcasing on my profile.
+GitHub hosted the repository, enabling backup, collaboration, and showcasing of the project as part of my portfolio.

-4] Command Line / Terminal
+5] Command Line / Terminal

-Although IntelliJ handled most of the work, I also used the command line for compiling and running Java files directly with javac and java commands.
+Though IntelliJ was the main environment, I also used the command line to run the program with javac and java.

-This improved my understanding of how the Java compiler and runtime environment work.

-Alongside technical tools, I also relied on learning resources that provided explanations, tutorials, and problem-solving guidance during the project:
+This helped test the application outside the IDE and better understand how Java programs interact with external APIs directly.

-5] .
-YouTube Videos
+6] YouTube Videos

-YouTube was an important platform for learning practical aspects of file handling in Java.
-Watching video tutorials made complex concepts easier to understand, as they combined theoretical explanations with live coding examples.
-It also helped me debug issues by following step-by-step demonstrations.
+YouTube tutorials provided practical guidance on working with REST APIs in Java.
+They demonstrated how to use HttpClient, handle responses, and parse JSON data, making it easier to implement real-time weather fetching features.

-6] .
-ChatGPT
+7] ChatGPT

-ChatGPT acted as an on-demand assistant throughout the project.
-Whenever I faced doubts, needed code explanations, or wanted alternative approaches, ChatGPT provided quick and clear solutions.
-It also helped in generating documentation and improving the project description.
+ChatGPT was an on-demand coding assistant, offering explanations, code snippets, and troubleshooting help when I faced issues.
+It guided me through API integration, JSON parsing with org.json, and best practices for writing clean, maintainable code.

-7] .
-GeeksforGeeks
+8] GeeksforGeeks

-GeeksforGeeks was one of the most valuable reference sites I used.
-It offered in-depth articles and coding examples for file handling in Java, including the use of classes like FileReader, FileWriter, BufferedReader, and BufferedWriter.
-Its problem-solving tutorials gave me confidence in applying theoretical concepts to real coding tasks.
+GeeksforGeeks was an important reference for understanding Java’s HTTP libraries and JSON parsing techniques.
+It provided clear examples of making REST API calls, handling exceptions, and parsing responses into meaningful output for the user.
 # Output

 <img width="959" height="503" alt="Image" src="https://github.com/user-attachments/assets/e0912be5-fa9c-42bb-a6cf-c011c9149b31" />